Independence and matching numbers of some token graphs: Introduction

 \subsection{Main results}

 The graph parameters of interest in this paper are the independence number and the matching number.
 A set $I$ of vertices in a graph $G$ is an \emph{independent set} if no two vertices in $I$ are adjacent; a \emph{maximal independent set} is an independent set such that it is not a proper subset of any independent set in $G$.
-The \emph{independence number} $\be(G)$ of $G$ is the number of vertices in a largest independent set in $G$, and its computation is NP-hard~\cite{karp}.
+The \emph{independence number} $\alpha(G)$ of $G$ is the number of vertices in a largest independent set in $G$, and its computation is NP-hard~\cite{karp}.

-On the other hand, recall that the {\it matching number} $\nu(G)$ of $G$ is the number of edges of any largest matching in $G$.
-A matching $M$ of $G$ is called {\it perfect matching} (respectively {\it almost perfect matching}) if $|M|=n$ (respectively $|M|=n-1$).
+A {\it matching} in a graph $G$ is a subset $M$ of edges of $G$ such that no two edges in $M$ have a vertex in common.
+In this paper we will use $||M||$ to denote the number of edges in the matching $M$.
+The {\it order} $|M|$ of a matching $M$ is the number of vertices involved in the edges of $M$, that is $|M|=2||M||$.
+The {\it matching number} $\nu(G)$ of $G$ is the number of edges of any largest matching in $G$.
+A matching $M$ of $G$ is called {\it perfect matching} (respectively {\it almost perfect matching}) if the number of vertices (order) $|M|$ of $M$ is equal to $|G|$ the number of vertices of $G$ (respectively, if $|M|=|G|-1$).
 Note that $\nu(G)=|G|/2$ if and only if $G$ has a perfect matching.
 Similarly, $\nu(G)=(|G|-1)/2$ if and only if $G$ has an almost perfect matching.
 In this case, Jack Edmonds proved in 1965 that the matching number of a graph can be determined in polynomial time \cite{edmonds}.